 Gas grills are easier to use than charcoal ones and deliver more consistent temperatures which are easier to control.
 The flames can be turned down to a low simmer for slow cooking – something that can’t be done with charcoal.

-If you are looking for something affordable then the best gas grill under $200 is the only option.
+If you are looking for something affordable then the best gas grills under $200 are the only option.
 In other words, which one gives you the most bang for the buck?

 We’ve already done the research for you, read 100’s of reviews, looked at various options available today in the market, examined their features, reliability, and ease of use, then compiled all of it into one simple report for your benefit.
 We’ll tell you which ones we liked and why, what are the differences and how they can meet your needs.